I am allergic to the phone.

 I hate making phone calls!
 Talking on the phone is the worst.
 Honestly, the thought of it sometimes makes me want to throw a tantrum.
 Love text messages hate talking on the phone and voicemail.
 Voicemail is the worst!
-In fact, whenever we are considering ordering takeout OB, and I engage in some weird stand-off as to who is going to call and order take-out.
-Which, is why I kind of love Dominos, because I can order from a phone app.
+In fact, it’s so bad that yesterday I as craving pepper steak but That meant I would have to use the phone.
+This results in some weird stand-off between OB and me as to who is going to call and order take-out.
+Which is why I love Dominos because I can order from a phone app.
 Don’t judge me! 😛

-So, what do you know if no one wants to call for take-out (debilitating phone allergy remember) and going out isn’t an option because, the schizo weather has decided to dump ice from the sky?
-You make your own take out!
-Also, going out requires real pants and I am a little attached to my pajama pants on Sundays, which is another reason to diy take-out.
+So, what do you do if no one wants to call for pepper steak take-out (debilitating phone allergy remember) and going out isn’t an option because the schizo weather freezes your face?
+You make your own pepper streak take-out!
+Also, going out requires real pants and I am a little attached to my pajama pants on Sundays, which is another reason to DIY take-out.

 Yes, my phone phobia is that serious.
 I prefer to make my own Chinese take-out than make a phone call or put on real pants on a Sunday.
 Am I alone in the phone phobia / real pants thing?
 This is normal behavior, isn’t it?

 Ok fine let’s get back on topic…homemade take-out.
 Phone calls and real pants aside, let’s be honest homemade take-out just taste better and, you can tweak it to your taste.